Best AI Document Review Tools with Citations (2026)

 2. Google Document AI: Best for high-volume structured extraction (F1 0.971, Schema-Drift 22, H/E 0.18)

-Google's platform-layer document AI service.
-Pre-trained processors for invoices, receipts, IDs, and bank statements; custom extractors and classifiers built on the Document AI Workbench; first-class BigQuery integration; auto-labelling for fine-tuning.
+Google's platform-layer document AI service includes pre-trained processors for invoices, receipts, IDs, and bank statements, custom extractors and classifiers built on the Document AI Workbench, first-class BigQuery integration, and auto-labelling for fine-tuning.

-The catch.
-Schema-Drift Index of 22 is among the highest in the benchmark.
+The catch is a Schema-Drift Index of 22, one of the highest in the benchmark.
 Custom extractors fine-tuned on Vendor A's invoice template see Vendor B's invoice for the first time and lose 22 F1 points on average.
 Workbench supports active-learning loops that close the gap with continued labelling, but the labour cost is real and rarely modelled in TCO upfront.

 Capability scores: Q&A 2 · Extraction 4 · Export 4 · Privacy 4 · Integrations 4 · Collaboration 3 · Verification 2 · Pricing 3.